VISITOR CENTER MAKEOVER

 In 2017, the Hunting Island State Park (HISP) manager asked Friends of Hunting Island (FOHI) to renovate the Visitor Center.
 A team of volunteers was formed to determine the best approach, and meetings were held with park staff, designers, and FOHI members.
 The team visited various parks and museums with similar educational goals.

-FOHI partnered with SCPRT (South Carolina Parks, Recreation and Tourism), the SC Department of Transportation (DOT), and several granting agencies, including Beaufort County Accommodations Tax, to fund the renovations to the building.
-These included removing the existing displays, wainscoting, and wallpaper; repairing and re-sheetrocking the walls; installing new electrical and lighting fixtures; removing the carpet and installing new hardwood flooring.
+In 2018, FOHI partnered with SCPRT (South Carolina Parks, Recreation and Tourism), the SC Department of Transportation (DOT), and several granting agencies, including Beaufort County Accommodations Tax, to fund the renovations.
+Walls were repaired and re-sheet-rocked; new electrical and lighting fixtures were installed; and new hardwood flooring was laid.

-Once the walls were prepared, Aki Kato, a well-known Beaufort muralist known for his life-like paintings, began covering the walls with murals depicting the various ecosystems of Hunting Island: salt marsh, maritime forest, dunes, beach, and ocean.
-After the background landscape was painted, Aki added myriad animals living in these ecosystems.
-Visitors will enjoy the treasure hunt to spot all the different creatures Aki has included.
+Aki Kato, a Beaufort muralist known for his life-like paintings, covered the walls with murals depicting the various ecosystems and wildlife of Hunting Island: salt marsh, maritime forest, dunes, beach, and ocean.
+Visitors will enjoy the treasure hunt to spot all the different creatures.

 Among the displays, built by Merlin Redfern, former Construction Director for FOHI, and Jack Blake, FOHI member, are the new lighthouse display in the lobby, the model of the Civilian Conservation Corps-built swing bridge, and the turtle display with dioramas of threats to sea turtles and stages of sea turtle life.

-Finally, there are three video monitors added to the room.
-One is for longer films shown in the theater with a special sound system to contain the sound; a second will show the five short films about aspects of Hunting Island commissioned of Joanne Hock and Heidi Dove, award-winning filmmakers from Charlotte, NC; and a third that will show a continuous video of a morphing map of Hunting Island as it is reshaped over time.
-In addition, there will be background bird sounds continuously playing.
-The theater area will be separated from the main room by informative banners.
+Three video monitors were added to the room.
+One is for longer films; a second shows the five short films about aspects of Hunting Island commissioned of Joanne Hock and Heidi Dove, award-winning filmmakers from Charlotte, NC; and a third that shows a continuous video of a morphing map of Hunting Island as it was reshaped over time.

-To complete the room, the final piece—the Virtual Lighthouse—will be added in 2020.
-Many people cannot climb the lighthouse to see the magnificent views it offers.
-Children under 44” tall are not allowed to climb it.
-Malia Cooler, a long-time park staff member, suggested that a virtual lighthouse experience would be much welcomed by those visitors.
+The Virtual Lighthouse is being planned right now.
+Because many people cannot climb the lighthouse to see the magnificent views it offers and children under 44” tall are not allowed to climb it, Malia Cooler, a long-time park staff member, suggested that a virtual lighthouse experience would be much welcomed by those visitors.

-Therefore, the team decided to build a reproduction of the top of the lighthouse in the room, and when visitors step inside they will be able to virtually climb the stairs, see the view at sunrise, mid-day, sunset, and dark of night.
-This project entails difficult filming from the top of the lighthouse, additional electronic equipment, and construction of a scaled-down version of the top of the lighthouse to hold it all.
-Dave Schmitt has been hired to build it.
+Therefore, the team decided to build a reproduction of the top of the lighthouse where visitors will be able to virtually climb the stairs to see the view from the top.
+In addition, some of the space will be used for SCPRT-sponsored Lighthouse Virtual Reality with headsets.
+SM-7 Design of Beaufort is designing the room, and Dave Schmitt has been hired to build it.